In December 2019, EVOLUTION genetics efficiency gets stronger with the arrival of 4 innovations.

 These 4 innovations are part of a movement towards precision genetics: a genetic that improves the efficiency of your breeding, by an ever more precise adaptation to your system.

-GENOSANTE aims at improving productive health in breeding, thanks to genomic selection and advises.
+GENOSANTE aims at improving productive health in breeding, thanks to genomic selection and advices.
 This program, led by French Breeding partners, produces health proofs with the same proof process than public values, but together with a Scientific cohort for a more scientif reliability.

 French breeding Partners :